bpleines/ansible-infoblox/README.md

 Requirements
 ------------

 The infoblox-client installed on the targeted localhost machine.
 Ansible Core >= v2.5 for the infoblox modules and lookup plugin.
-Wapi v2.7 required for the snapshot script.
+Content tested using *WAPI v2.7*.

 Role Variables
 --------------